joeblew999/pb-stack/doc/TASK.md

 ## Usage

-Other developers should use the URL path: https://raw.githubusercontent.com/joeblew999/pb-stack/refs/heads/main/remote-taskfile.yml
+Developers should use the URL path: https://raw.githubusercontent.com/joeblew999/pb-stack/refs/heads/main/dev-taskfile.yml

-All other code needs this remote-taskfile.yml.
+Operators are not compiling and so need a different base Taskfile.

+Users are just installing and running, and so need a different base task file.

 ## Base Stack